 Anglers must carry their permit with them at all times when fishing.

-Catch restrictions Salmon: All salmon must be returned before June 16 (as per EA National Byelaws).
+Catch restrictions Salmon: With the objective of achieving a “catch and release” rate for salmon of 90%, as required by the EA: All salmon must be returned before June 16 (EA National Byelaws).

-After 16 June return the first salmon caught and thereafter, do not keep more than two salmon in the season.
-Notwithstanding the above, return any salmon over 10lbs (approx. 32’’ long) or which is coloured or which has been tagged.
-Only fish with single or double barbless hooks, no larger than size 6.
+After 16 June the first salmon caught may be kept but do not keep more than two salmon in the season.
+Notwithstanding the above, return any hen salmon or salmon over 10lbs (approx. 30’’ long) or which is coloured or tagged.
+Please return all salmon in September to help preserve stocks.

-Sea trout: No more than two fish may be kept per night, with all fish over 6lbs being returned.
+Sea trout: No more than two fish may be kept per night, with all coloured fish and fish over 6lbs to be returned.
 It is recommended that you stop fishing if the catch limit is reached.
+Please return all sea trout in September to help preserve stocks.

 Brown trout: Please return all trout under 12 inches.
 One fish over 12 inches may be kept per day.